WagnerWD40/pokedex/README.md

 I have to do some layout tweaks, like adjusting some buttons and fonts and the layout of the max stats tooltips.
 I still need to adjust the moveset_db as we have the movesets from Ultra Sun/Moon and Let's Go Pikachu/Eevee unlabeled, I will check and label them properly in the future (or use the ones in the next generation games, maybe).

+I still need to refactor a lot of things, add better comments, specially in the CSS file.

 Maybe I will update the project to use a real database (mongodb??) or in node.js.

 <h2>Resources</h2>